A Comparison Between Nespresso U, Pixie and CitiZ – Which One is Best to Buy?

 - The Nespresso U, as its name suggests, is made for U!
 It has the best memorization features for custom drinks.

 - The Nespresso Pixie, although it has the smallest water tank, it is the only Nespresso machine that is made in Switzerland.
+(Some newer Pixie machines may not be made in Switzerland, please check before buying)

 - The CitiZ, a personal favorite of mine, is the best in regards of having the largest water tank and a built-in milk frother.